aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to DOTX" h2="Transform EML to DOTX within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+For example, you may need to convert emails from EML format to HTML.

+<h2>How Aspose.Total helps for EML to DOTX Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools to create, edit, and convert documents, emails, and images.
+It includes Aspose.Email for C++ and Aspose.Words for C++.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, you can easily convert EML file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to DOTX.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful email processing API that enables developers to create, read, and manipulate emails in various formats.
+It supports a wide range of email formats, including EML, MSG, MHTML, and EMLX.
+It also provides features to convert emails from one format to another.

+Aspose.Words for C++ is a powerful document processing API that enables developers to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including DOC, DOCX, DOTX, HTML, and PDF.
+It also provides features to export HTML to DOTX.

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools to create, edit, and convert documents, emails, and images.
+It includes Aspose.Email for C++ and Aspose.Words for C++.
+With Aspose.Total for C++, you can easily convert EML file format to HTML and then export HTML to DOTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}